vidhyalakshmi-vp/MPS-Analytics_Enterprise-Analytics-Projects/README.md

 *Date:* April 2022 - May 2022

 **Usage**
-Feel free to explore our project and use the code as a reference for your own data mining endeavors.
-Please provide appropriate credit if you find our work helpful.
+Feel free to explore our project and use the code as a reference for your data analytics endeavors.
+Please provide appropriate credit if you find my work helpful.

 **License**
 This project is open-source and is available under the MIT License.
 See the license for details.